-Set to one to have perl resolve all undefined symbols when it loads a dynamic library.
+Set to "1" to have Perl resolve all undefined symbols when it loads a dynamic library.
 The default behaviour is to resolve symbols when they are used.

-Setting this variable is useful during testing of extensions as it ensures that you get an error on misspelled function names even if the test suite doesn't call it.
+Setting this variable is useful during testing of extensions, as it ensures that you get an error on misspelled function names even if the test suite doesn't call them.